Child Labor Amendment: Text

 Section 1.
 The Congress shall have the power to limit, regulate, and prohibit the labor of persons under eighteen years of age.

 Section 2.
 The power of the several States is unimpaired by this article except that the operation of State laws shall be suspended to the extent necessary to give effect to legislation enacted by the Congress.

 Background

+The Child Labor Amendment came after a shifting perception in the United States of what was considered childhood at the turn of the century.

 With the Keating–Owen Act of 1916, Congress had attempted to regulate interstate commerce involving goods produced by employees under the ages of 14 or 16, depending on the type of work.
 The Supreme Court found this law unconstitutional in Hammer v.
 Dagenhart (1918).
 Later that year, Congress attempted to levy a tax on businesses with employees under the ages of 14 or 16 (again depending on the type of work), which was struck down by the Supreme Court in Bailey v.
 Drexel Furniture (1922).
 It became apparent that a constitutional amendment would be necessary for such legislation to overcome the Court's objections.